ricphiri/buno-auth/README.md

 DATABASE_URL=
 ```

-3. Run `bun run dev` to start the development server.
+3. Run `bun dev` to start the development server.

 ### Run the client

 1. Navigate to the client directory and run `bun install` to install the dependencies.
-2. Run `bun run dev` to start the development server.
+2. Run `bun dev` to start the development server.